larr97/portfolio-project/documents/RAD.md

 - **Job**: A professional role held by the developer, including responsibilities and achievements.

 #### L
+- **Language**: Represents the language setting selected by the user.
 - **Language Button**: A UI element that allows visitors to toggle between different languages.
+- **Languages Control**: The function responsible for switching the portfolio’s language dynamically.
 - **Light/Dark Mode Button**: A UI control that lets users switch between light and dark themes.

 #### M